- 1. The Requirement

 This requirement was written to require projects to participate in audits that include any or all of the software portion of a project.
 The project's participation can take many forms, including, but not limited to, simply keeping abreast of the audit's progress as well as participating as an observer in the actual audit.

-It is the responsibility of the project to make available appropriately prepared and qualified project personnel to participate or support audits as needed to fulfill the project's chosen level of involvement, including software assurance personnel described in the project's software assurance plan (see NASA-STD-8739.8, Software Assurance Standard 278, for software assurance involvement in audits).
+It is the responsibility of the project to make available appropriately prepared and qualified project personnel to participate or support audits as needed to fulfill the project's chosen level of involvement, including software assurance personnel described in the project's software assurance plan (see NASA-STD-8739.8 278, Software Assurance and Software Safety Standard, for software assurance involvement in audits).

 Consult Center Process Asset Libraries (PALs) for Center-specific guidance related to joint audits, particularly Project Monitoring and Control (PMC) documentation.

-See the Topic 7.3 - Acquisition Guidance in this Handbook for additional guidance.
+See topic 7.3 - Acquisition Guidance in this Handbook for additional guidance.
 Additionally, guidance related to joint audits may be found in the following related requirements in this Handbook:

 4. Small Projects

-For projects with limited personnel, consider limiting the audit participation to monitoring progress and reviewing the results as this would causes less interference and requires fewer personnel.
+For projects with limited personnel, consider limiting the audit participation in monitoring progress and reviewing the results as this would cause less interference and requires resources.